saxenavaibhav/AWS-SAA-C02-Course/README.md

 - No Nesting: You cannot have groups within groups.
 - 300 Group Limit per account.
 This can be fixed with a support ticket.

-**Resource Policy** A bucket can have a policy associated with that bucket.
+**Resource Policy** A bucket can have a policy associated with that bucket and it could allow Sally access to that bucket.
 It does so by referencing the identity using an ARN (Amazon Reference Name).
 A policy on a resource can reference IAM users and IAM roles by the ARN.
 A bucket can give access to one or more users or one or more roles.